Universally counting curves in Calabi--Yau threefolds: Introduction

 Conjecture \ref{mainconjecture} is known in many cases, essentially by computing both sides of the equality.
-The case of (equivariant invariants of) local curves holds by deep calcuations of Bryan--Pandharipande \cite{bryanpandharipande} (of Gromov--Witten invariants) and Okounkov--Pandharipande \cite{okounkovpandharipande} (of Donaldson--Thomas invariants).
+The case of (equivariant invariants of) local curves holds by deep calculations of Bryan--Pandharipande \cite{bryanpandharipande} (of Gromov--Witten invariants) and Okounkov--Pandharipande \cite{okounkovpandharipande} (of Donaldson--Thomas invariants and, by \cite[Section 5]{mptmodular}, Pandharipande--Thomas invariants).
 Work of Maulik--Oblomkov--Okounkov--Pandharipande \cite{mooptoric} established the conjecture for toric varieties by direct computation of both sides.
 Work of Pandharipande--Pixton \cite{ppmany} showed the result for many threefolds (e.g.\ complete intersections in products of projective spaces) by degeneration to the toric case.